Magoc-s/Magoc-s.github.io/index.md

 {:.lead}

-The Bandalang Studio is a place to forge connections for First Nations researchers, innovators, leaders and their non-indigenous allies to learn and collaborate
+The Bandalang Studio provides a supportive environment for First Nations researchers, innovators, leaders and their non-indigenous allies to learn and collaborate.

-The Bandalang Studio offers space, resources and opportunities within our Residencies and to ANU students, researchers and staff
+We offer space, resources and opportunities to First Nations researchers, entrepreneurs, ANU students and staff.

-The Bandalang Studio creates opportunitites to embed Indigenous knowledge systems into core Engineering modules
+The Bandalang Studio creates opportunitites to embed Indigenous science and technologies into core ANU Engineering modules.

 ## Work with us